STEVIE RAY VAUGHAN MUSEUM

 Over a decade since his tragic death in a helicopter accident, historians acknowledge four-time Grammy® winner Stevie Ray Vaughan as one of the greatest electric guitar players of all time.
-Millennium-ending polls in both the United States and United Kingdom place Vaughan ("SRV") in the company of Jimi Hendrix, Jimmy Page and Eric Clapton.1 The public will next have access to the museum-quality collection of SRV personal effects, memorabilia and research material at the Dallas Guitar Show in 2009.
+Millennium-ending polls in both the United States and United Kingdom place Vaughan ("SRV") in the company of Jimi Hendrix, Jimmy Page and Eric Clapton.1 Stevie was inducted into the Blues Hall of Fame in 2000.
+Stevie and Double Trouble were inducted into the Rock and Roll Hall of Fame in 2015.

-Craig Hopkins, president of Vaughan’s fan club and author of The Essential Stevie Ray Vaughan, has gathered many hundreds of items related to Vaughan’s life and career, and is exhibiting several hundred of the most important items.
+Craig Hopkins, president of Vaughan’s fan club and author of Stevie Ray Vaughan: Day By Day, Night After Night, has assembled a collection of hundreds of items related to Vaughan’s life and career.
 Asked why Vaughan’s star continues to rise, Hopkins replies, "Obviously one looks to the music first, but Stevie continues to be a personal inspiration to those who seek to overcome substance abuse problems."
 Vaughan recovered from his addictions to live the last four years of his life clean and sober.

 The museum-quality collection assembled by Hopkins includes stage-worn clothing and jewelry, unpublished handwritten lyrics, concert posters dating back to Vaughan’s high school band, promotional material, music video props, guitar picks and virtually every kind of memorabilia one can imagine.
 The most conspicuous items?
 "The poncho and leather jacket he wore on the cover of the In Step CD, one of his trademark black hats, the gold jacket worn for the cover of Live Alive, the black and gold shirt he wore on MTV Unplugged, the blue kimono worn on the 1983 Austin City Limits TV show, the Native American squash blossom necklace worn in the concert video Live at the El Mocambo, and Stevie's favorite concho belt and hat band worn for many years.
-Of particular interest are a guitar Stevie purchased in 1986, his Marshall amplifier, a guitar wah-wah pedal and parts from his famous "Number One" guitar.
+Of particular interest are a guitar Stevie purchased in 1986, his Marshall amplifier, guitar wah-wah and Tube Screamer pedals and parts from his famous "Number One" guitar.
 The collection also includes unusual items such as a hand-decorated water bottle from his gym, Stevie's Alaska fishing license, his fingerprint card, and goggles used in the "Couldn’t Stand the Weather" video.
-Rare posters and candid photographs fill the walls and several dozen large display tables.

 South Side on Lamar (lofts and artists' studios) and Texas Music Center sponsored a year-long exhibition through April 2007.
 "I hope that once tourism-minded civic and business leaders know of the collection’s existence, someone will step forward who can give the public access on a permanent basis."
 Hopkins says that Dallas and Austin receive thousands of visitors to SRV-related sights.
 "The most recent fan club convention brought together fans from all over the world, from as far as Japan and Australia."